 Goal setting should be considered more than a psychological tool as it is a sound basis for establishing the coach/athlete partnership.
-Goal setting should not be just about giving a focus to athletes and a basis for the coach to set the training - it also means athletes setting the criteria for their running and establishing that they "own their sport".
-An effective approach is to have athletes write down their training, performance and competition goals pre-season.
-They should be given some time to think about it and the coach should be involved as this will help reinforce the athlete/coach team concept.
-But it must be understood that it is the athlete's goals that are being sought, not the coach's.
+Goal setting should not be about giving a focus to athletes and a basis for the coach to set the training - it also means athletes are setting the criteria for their running and establishing that they "own their sport".
+An effective approach is to have athletes write down their training, performance, and competition goals pre-season.
+They should be given some time to think about it, and the coach should be involved as this will help reinforce the athlete/coach team concept.
+But it must be understood that it is the athlete's goals that are being sought, not the coaches.
 Goal setting has been covered in depth in many publications, but the following points should be considered during the goal setting process.
 Goals need to be short and medium term (now and the first part of the season, especially when training or technique related), as well as being directed towards the main competitive part of the season.
-And they should have some bearing on long-term goals (next year, year after, next World Youth Championships, Olympics, whatever the ultimate foreseeable objective is.)
-For example, if the World Youth Junior Championships in two years time is an objective, what is done now and next year will be important, as are the goals set for this season and next.
-Goals should cover: Training/Technique, Performance and Competition.
+And they should have some bearing on long-term goals (next year, the year after, next World Youth Championships, Olympics, whatever the ultimate foreseeable objective is.)
+For example, if the World Youth Junior Championships in two years is an objective, what is done now and next year will be important, as are the goals set for this season and next.
+Goals should cover Training/Technique, Performance ,and Competition.

 Goals can be general or specific.

-Goals should be based on what coach and athlete can control.
+Goals should be based on what the coach and athlete can control.
 Admittedly winning a particular race is not entirely within one's control, the other competitors have a bearing on the outcome, but being good enough to win is well within an athlete's control.

-An effective system is based simply on a 1-2-3 grading.
-Before the season starts the athletes go through the season programme and mark races as a 1, 2 or 3.
+An effective system is based on a 1-2-3 grading.
+Before the season starts the athletes go through the season programme and mark races as 1, 2, or 3.
 A "1" is an important race, one they want to do their best in.
 A "2" is a race they will run hard but not freshen up or mentally motivate themselves for.
 Then there are the "3" races, events of little importance that the athlete wants to do or support but where the result is of little importance, even to the extent of taking the race easy.

 This article first appeared in:

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Lance Smith is a practising coach with Athletics Southland in New Zealand with coaching qualifications in sprints, track endurance, road and cross country, steeplechase and high jump and has coached athletes to national championship medals in all the above events.
-He is also an active "master" athlete and takes part in harriers, track events and jumps.
+Lance Smith is a practising coach with Athletics Southland in New Zealand with coaching qualifications in sprints, track endurance, road and cross country, steeplechase, and high jump and has coached athletes to national championship medals in all the above events.
+He is also an active "master" athlete and takes part in harriers, track events, and jumps.